Russmar14/ThesisProject/README.md

 Final Project Script is the script used for annotations in Praat to output data in a column that could be entered in Excel.

 ThesisWork Textgrids is a folder that includes all TextGrid files with annotations used in data collection.

-Description

-Contents